We’ve done it! A Global Entrepreneurs hybrid journal for Gen Z/ M using AI.

 Well I do.
 Remembering well where I was when I launched Netscape onto my Compaq PC on a 28k modem, or that a new kid on the innovation block Google, circa 1999 tried to sell itself to Yahoo.
 The tech industry giggled.

-Truth! we’re not trying to create products per se, but engender a creative spirit, for the cohorts to let go, for them to recognise a safe environment where fail as many times as you can and then get up.
+Truth! we’re not trying to create products per se, that comes as a bonus, but engender a creative-tech-AI spirit for the cohorts to let go, to recognise an environment where failing is one step from success.

 Yet ever so often, one of the MA students takes the quest into the real-world, and with the chutzpah and that what they’ve learned is something worthy of greater attention.